NextME14/LKValues/LKValues_Survey_Questions_README.md

 - 4 = Agree (එකඟයි - உடன்படுகிறேன்)
 - 5 = Strongly Agree (තරයේ එකඟයි - கடுமையாக உடன்படுகிறேன்)

-## Notes on interpretation

-- Some exported columns are individual rows of matrix questions.
-In those cases, the item text is preserved exactly as exported, while the shared response scale is reconstructed from adjacent items using the same scale.
-- Some answer choices appear in slightly different bilingual or trilingual forms across responses.
-Where possible, this file keeps the most complete observed wording while collapsing obvious duplicate variants.
-- Numeric-only scales are retained as numeric codes when the original response export does not contain the full verbal anchors for that item.
-- The survey instrument is **survey-bounded** and should not be interpreted as an official or exhaustive definition of Sri Lankan societal values.

 ## Paper and the resources